RuiRioPina/CargoMaster/Readme.md

 The aim of this project is to create a software which allows a cargo shipping company to handle their logistics.
 This company operates through land and sea, across different countries and has several warehouses spread along the world.

-This report is divided into the differents User Stories developed during Sprint 1:
+This report is divided into the different User Stories developed across all Sprints:

+### Sprint 1

 * US101 Rui Pina